rindPHI/pluggabl/README.md

 to merge states after the execution of branches in an automatic, fully precise manner.

+### Pluggable *pluggabl*

 Further analyses can be plugged in afterward, thus the name.
 For instance, you can feed path conditions to an SMT solver to check their satisfiability and eliminate dead branches.
 Or you can evaluate a postcondition in all leaf states by using an external program prover.

 Loop invariants or contracts can be used by post-hoc substitutions of the generated abstract symbols by concrete expressions.
+For method calls, *pluggabl* maintains a list of known pure methods for which the heap will not be changed.
+Add method signatures to this list if you want to simplify the result for calls to a method that's known to be pure.

+### Implementation

 *pluggabl* is based on the Soot framework and written in Kotlin.
 In fact, it executes Jimple code which Soot generates from Java bytecode.